hbertiche/NeuralColliders/README.md

 It contains the data pipeline implementation.<br>
 You can provide the Data object (defined in 'data.py') with an OBJ file or a NPY file.
 This is done in 'train.py', lines 82-83.<br>
 If OBJ, it will sample points and compute distances on the fly.<br>
-If NPY, it expects a pre-computed Nx4 matrix with 'xyz' and distance 'd' as (x,y,z,d) for each point.<br>
+If NPY, it expects a pre-computed Nx4 matrix with 'xyz' and signed distance 'd' as (x,y,z,d) for each point.<br>
 The script 'data.py' can be used to pre-compute the points.
 Check lines 91-108.<br>
 Pre-computing the points heavily speeds up the training.